fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

 ======================== =====================================

-Typically the ``standard`` protocol is sufficient for most types of data (RNA-seq, ATAC-seq, ChIP-seq, metagenomics etc).
+Typically the ``standard`` protocol is sufficient for most types of data (RNA-seq, ATAC-seq, ChIP-seq, metagenomics etc) where the sample sheet contains Illumina index sequences.

 .. note::